MA in Critical Studies

 BA 1997 San Francisco State University (Studio Art/Art History)

 Brigitte Salami is Associate Professor of Art History.
+She teaches courses focused on World Art.
 Prior to joining PNCA in 2012, she taught at Southern Methodist University, Dallas (2000), DePaul University, Chicago (2002-04), the University of Illinois, Chicago (2004), and the University of Kansas (2004-2011).

 Her specialization is in African Art.
 She has conducted extensive field research in the Middle Cross River region of Nigeria (1998, 1999, 2001-02, 2006, 2011), where Yakurr and their neighbors celebrate elaborate new yam festivals.
 These give rise to performances practices, processions, masquerades, body arts, etc. Her interests further span modern, contemporary, and transnational African art.
 Much of her thought is rooted in postcolonial theory.